servirtium/README/starting-a-new-implementation.md

 ## 5 Other HTTP verbs other than 'GET'

 POST, PUT are needed too - unlike GET they have a request body.
-Maybe just do unit tests for this, as the library shouldn't be overly dependant on remote services.
+Maybe just do unit tests for this, as the library's build shouldn't be overly dependant on remote services.